Gilomen/First-Java-project/README.md

 # src/ascii

 The package ascii depends on the package font.
 Its class AbstractFont and interface FontInterface extend the AbstractFont and FontInterface in the package font.
 The package ascii also contains the classes AbstractCaracter and Ascii.
-The class Ascii contains the main method for printing the two letters in the font Big, consisting of 3 loops:
+The class Ascii contains the main method for printing the two letters in the font Big, consisting of 3 interrelated loops:
 - 1 for the letters
 - 1 for the lines
 - 1 for the symbols in the lines